Photo by AndreyPopov from Getty Images via Canva.com

 In this article, you'll learn:

 The answer to the question of rent affordability is one part math and one part consideration for your military family’s lifestyle.
-Priorities vary from family to family, who all rank quality of life topics, such as access to top notch public education or a below BAH rent payment, differently.
+Families prioritize different aspects of quality of life when searching for rentals, such as access to top-notch public education or a below BAH rent payment.

-Tough decisions have to be made when determining how much rent is affordable, but using online tools, including a budget and percentage calculator, draw your finances into sharper focus.
-From there, you’ll have a strong predictor of how much money is available to put toward housing costs.
+Tough decisions have to be made when determining how much rent is affordable, but using online tools, including a budget and percentage calculator, draws your finances into sharper focus.
+From there, you’ll have a strong predictor of how much money is available toward housing costs for military rentals.

-And because a one-size-fits-all strategy doesn’t exist, we’re sharing multiple ways to formulate your best plan that takes into account military life specifics, credit scores, and the pros and cons of renting or buying a home.
+Because no one-size-fits-all strategy exists, we’re sharing multiple ways to formulate your best plan, considering military life specifics, credit scores, and the pros and cons of renting or buying a home.

-There are many online budget calculators that help put into perspective daily, monthly, and yearly expenses.
-Some are very detailed and include daily coffee shop stops, but different calculators put “nice-to-haves” in an overall Entertainment category.
-Take some time to review a few to see which style fits your personality.
+Many online budget calculators help you visualize daily, monthly, and yearly expenses.
+Some are very detailed and include daily coffee shop stops, but different calculators categorize “nice-to-haves” in an overall Entertainment category.

-Mint.com offers a free budget calculator to clearly lay out the big picture of your finances.
-You’ll need to gather information such as sources of monthly income, expenses, and methods for savings.
-Even if you don’t have a monthly rent payment to plug in, the end result shows how much money is available to consider for rent payments.
+Sites such as Rocket Money, Simplifi, or Lunch Money offer a free trial of a budget calculator that clearly shows the big picture of your finances.
+You’ll need to gather information such as sources of monthly income, expenses, and savings methods.
+Even if you don’t have a monthly rent payment to plug in, the result shows how much money is available to consider for rent payments.

-Now that you’ve worked out your budget numbers, Let’s take a look at a few ways to calculate how much rent you can afford.
+Now that you’ve calculated your budget, let’s examine a few ways to calculate your rent affordability.

 The Golden Rule: Spend 30% on Rent

 The tried and true rule is to spend up to 30% of your gross salary (the total amount of your salary before taxes are deducted) on rent each month.
 This figure, in theory, allows the renter to find a comfortable home with modest amenities.
-High end finishes aren’t likely, but there’s probably an on-site gym and a shared laundry room in the apartment complex.
-Or if it’s a rental house, it likely has a modest interior and 2-3 bedrooms and bathrooms.
+High-end finishes aren’t likely, but the apartment complex probably has an on-site gym and a shared laundry room.
+Or if it’s a rental house, it likely has a modest interior and two to three bedrooms and bathrooms.

 Here’s a numerical example of the 30% rule.
-A $2,800 before tax income each month allows for an $840 rent payment (30% of 2800).
-A percentage calculator is a quick tool to plug in any amount of monthly total income while deducting the percentage you choose to pay for rent: normally 20%, 30% or 40%.
+A $2,800 before-tax monthly income allows for an $840 rent payment (30% of $2,800).
+A percentage calculator is a quick tool to plug in any amount of monthly total income while deducting the percentage you choose to pay for rent: normally 20%, 30%, or 40%.

 Another Measure: Gross Salary Equals 40x Your Monthly Rent

-Another common formula landlords look at in consideration of your ability to pay is that your gross salary equals 40 times your monthly rent.
-Or, a different way to do the math is: $100,000 salary divided by 40 equals $2,500.
-This is the target amount you can afford to pay for rent each month.
+Another common formula landlords look at when considering your ability to pay is that your gross salary equals 40 times your monthly rent.
+Or, a different way to do the math is to divide the $100,000 salary by 40, which equals $2,500.
+This is the target amount you can afford to pay for monthly rent.

-These formulas are a good place to start, but military members and their families face unique spending challenges as it pertains to affordability and rent.
-The rent amount per month near military bases is driven not only by the local real estate market, but by the publicly reported BAH payments service members receive.
+These formulas are a good place to start, but military members and their families face unique spending challenges when it comes to affordability and rent.
+The monthly rent amount near military bases is driven by the local real estate market and the publicly reported BAH payments service members receive.
+Keep in mind that it's common for military families to pay much more than their BAH to rent homes with key features such as short commute times and access to shopping and dining.

-You can count on your personal BAH figure to be a baseline for rent per month, because that is what local property owners think you can afford, which may or may not be true.
+You can count on your personal BAH figure to be a monthly baseline for rent because that is what local property owners think you can afford, which may or may not be true.
 Remember, BAH is intended to help afford housing payments, not necessarily pay the entire amount.
-It’s up to the individual to determine if BAH will cover the lifestyle they prefer.
+It’s up to the individual to determine if BAH will cover their preferred lifestyle.

 Location Drives Rent Payments